 Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
-The wall's ideal spot gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and hire a bike to get an even more spectacular experience.
+The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
+Follow the locals' example and hire a bike for an even greater experience.

-Day 7: Xian
+Day 7: Xian Meals: B, L, D